The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows

-Also, similar to that GRB, GRB 061201 is well detected in the \emph{Swift} UVOT UVW2 filter, and no sign of a Lyman dropout is seen, indicating $z\lesssim1.3$ (the latter is of course no argument against the $z=0.111$ association).
-Relevant data on this GRB, detections and late upper limits, have been taken from \cite{MarshallGCNR061201}, \cite{HollandGCN061201B}, and \cite{Stratta061201}, where we use the observation times detailed in \cite{HollandGCN061201B} to derive logarithmic mean times for the UVOT observations.
+Also, similar to GRB 060313 and GRB 090510, GRB 061201 is well detected in the \emph{Swift} UVOT \emph{uvw2} filter, and no sign of a Ly dropout is seen, indicating $z\lesssim1.3$ (the latter is of course no argument against the $z=0.111$ association).
+Relevant data on this GRB, detections and late upper limits, have been taken from \cite{MarshallGCNR061201}, \cite{HollandGCN061201B}, \cite{Berger2010}, and \cite{Stratta061201}, where we use the observation times detailed in \cite{HollandGCN061201B} to derive logarithmic mean times for the UVOT observations.
 We note that the afterglow of GRB 061201 is one of the faintest ever detected at early times and, assuming $z=0.111$ to be correct, is at early times the intrinsically faintest afterglow ever observed.